Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 shows a significant reduction of heat affected zone (HAZ) by changing from ns to ps and fs pulse durations.
 Thus, ablation

 strongly increased.
-Difference in film removal mechanisms depending on pulse duration is discussed based on multi
+Difference in film removal mechanisms depending on pulse duration is discussed based on multi-layer

 model has been applied, aimed at describing the dynamics of electronic excitation, heating, and melting at TCO/Si